Adobe Experience Manager.

 Minimum 2 (1 backend, 1 frontend).
 For large sites: 4-8.
 Plus content architects, QA, DevOps.

 Yes, since AEM Cloud Service headless is better supported via Content Fragment API and GraphQL.
-But that's extra complexity, not default.
+But that is *extra* complexity, not the default.

 Which AI features are production-ready?

 Generative AI (metadata, copy) is available.
 Discovery Agent and Modernization Agent are still in growth phase.
-Don't expect them as core feature.
+Don't expect them as core features.

 Can I migrate from AEM to something modern?